metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

         (links an Author to a work they have worked on in some miscellaneous way)
         * **adapted**
           (links an author to a work they have adapted.
 See [Wikipedia](https://en.wikipedia.org/wiki/Adaptation_(arts) for more information about adaptions)
            Note: you should also add a work-work "adaptation of" link between the Original Work and the Adapted Work.
-See [Work page](./work.md#links-to-other-works)
+See [Work page](https://bookbrainz.org/relationship-types/work-work)
         * **revised**
           links an author to a work they have revised ([see Wikipedia for more information about revisions](https://en.wikipedia.org/wiki/Revision_(writing))
-           Note: you should also add a work-work "revision of" link between the Original Work and the Revised Work [(see the Work page)](./work.md#links-to-other-works)
+           Note: you should also add a work-work "revision of" link between the Original Work and the Revised Work [(see the Work page)](https://bookbrainz-user-guide.readthedocs.io/en/latest/#style/entities/work/~links-to-other-works)
         * **reconstructed**
           links an author to a work they have reconstructed [link to wikipedia that explains reconstructions].
-           Note: you should also add a work-work "reconstruction of" link between the Original Work and the Reconstructed Work [(see the Work page)](./work.md#links-to-other-works)
+           Note: you should also add a work-work "reconstruction of" link between the Original Work and the Reconstructed Work [(see the Work page)](https://bookbrainz.org/relationship-types/work-work)
     * **artist**
-      Artists are people with roles that encompass all artistic work *except* writing. (see [#what-about-people-who-have-not-written-anything](#what-about-people-who-have-not-written-anything))
+      Artists are people with roles that encompass all artistic work *except* writing. (see [#what-about-people-who-have-not-written-anything](https://bookbrainz-user-guide.readthedocs.io/en/latest/#style/entities/author/~what-about-people-who-have-not-written-anything))
-      Note: while these are not writers, they are still added with "add author" [link to how to add author page we don't yet have]
+      Note: while these are not writers, they are still added with "[add author](https://bookbrainz.org/author/create)"
         * **photographer**
           (links a photographer to a work they have provided photography for.)
-         Note: you should only add photographers to *Works* when their photography is intrinsically part of the Work, that is, if the story makes just as much sense without it, you should instead link them to the *Edition* [^7])
+         Note: you should only add photographers to *Works* when their photography is intrinsically part of the Work, that is, if the story makes just as much sense without it, you should instead link photographers to the *Edition*)
         * **illustrator**
           (links an illustrator to a work they have illustrated)
-           Note: you should only add illustrators to *works* when their illustrations are intrinsically part of the work, that is, if the story makes just as much sense without it, you should instead link them to the (see below) *edition*)
+           Note: you should only add illustrators to *works* when their illustrations are intrinsically part of the work, that is, if the story makes just as much sense without it, you should instead link illustrators to the *Edition*)
         * **penciller**
           (links a penciller to a work they have pencilled, this is used ostencibly for comics, manga and graphic novels)
         * **inker**